continuwuity/continuwuity/docs/deploying/nixos.md

 ```

 Additionally, the [`matrix-conduit` systemd unit][systemd-unit] in the module does not allow
-the `AF_UNIX` socket address family in their systemd unit's `RestrictAddressFamilies=` which
+the `AF_UNIX` socket address family in its systemd unit's `RestrictAddressFamilies=`.
+This
-disallows the namespace from accessing or creating UNIX sockets and has to be enabled like so:
+disallows the namespace from accessing or creating UNIX sockets and must be enabled like this:

 ```nix
 systemd.services.conduit.serviceConfig.RestrictAddressFamilies = [ "AF_UNIX" ];
 ```

-Even though those workarounds are feasible a Continuwuity NixOS configuration module, developed and
+Although these workarounds are feasible, a dedicated Continuwuity NixOS configuration module, developed and
 published by the community, would be appreciated.

 ### jemalloc and hardened profile

 Continuwuity uses jemalloc by default.
 This may interfere with the [`hardened.nix` profile][hardened.nix]
-due to them using `scudo` by default.
-You must either disable/hide `scudo` from Continuwuity, or
+because it uses `scudo` by default.
+You must either disable/hide `scudo` from Continuwuity or
-disable jemalloc like so:
+disable jemalloc like this:

 ```nix
 let